 Sipma KD, Cornillie P, Saulez MN, Stout TA, Voorhout G, Back W. Phenotypic characteristics of hydrocephalus in stillborn Friesian foals.
 Vet Pathol.
 2013; 50: 1037-1042.

 Meloschisis (bilateral oblique facial clefts) was reported by Agerholm et al (2017)

 Agerholm JS, Pedersen HG, McEvoy FJ, Heegaard S. Bilateral oblique facial clefts, rudimentary eyes and hydrocephalus in an aborted equine foetus.
 Reprod Domest Anim.
 2017; 52(4): 692-695

 Genetic abnormalities including chromosomal translocations are possible causes of failure of pregnancy, usually early embryonic mortality.
 It is called Repeted Early Embryonic Loss (REEL).

 Ghosh et al (2016) reported on a case where the Arabian mare had an autosomal translocation.
 She had REEL.

 Ghosh S, Das PJ, Avila F, Thwaits BK, Chowdhary BP, Raudsepp T. A Non-Reciprocal Autosomal Translocation 64,XX, t(4;10)(q21;p15) in an Arabian Mare with Repeated Early Embryonic Loss.
 Reprod Domest Anim.
 2016; 51: 171-174.

-must die in the neonatal and post weaning periods - up to 18 weeks
+About 3% of horses with glycogen branching Enzyme deficiency abort.
+Most die in the neonatal and post weaning periods - up to 18 weeks.